What 85 Years Of Research Says Is The Real Key To Happiness

 Why The Relationship Finding Matters

 The interview describes one of the longest adult-life studies ever run.
-Its central pattern is direct: people with warmer and more dependable relationships tended to stay healthier longer and live longer.
-This does not mean achievement is irrelevant.
+Its central pattern is direct: people with warmer, more dependable relationships tended to stay healthier longer and live longer.
+That does not make achievement irrelevant.
 It means achievement without connection is a weak happiness strategy.

-For professionals, this matters because modern work can mask disconnection.
-You can be effective, respected, and still socially undernourished.
+For professionals, this matters because modern work can hide disconnection very well.
+You can be effective, respected, and constantly busy while still being socially undernourished.
 If your calendar is full but your support system is thin, stress recovery gets harder, not easier.

 Loneliness Is A Stress Problem, Not Just A Mood Problem